Below are details of the main sources of grant funding of which we are aware

 Diocesan Loans

 The Diocesan Board of Finance offers a Parish Loan Scheme to help parishes complete building works and enable mission projects.
 Loans will be for a max. £20,000.
-For full details of eligibility and the application process.
+For full details of eligibility and the application process, visit the Finance Loans and Grants page.

 National List of Charitable Grants for Churches